4 clever methods for being grateful

 - Eyes to marvel at this green grass, these Oregon trees, these grand mountains

 Mt.
-Adams across the Columbia River Gorge in Washington State; photo: Marlys
+Adams across the Columbia River Gorge in Washington; photo: Marlys

 2. Travel, especially to less wealthy lands.